Application and Review Process

 What is the review process?

-View the process flow for application review (PDF) (must be logged in to the Mayo network).
+View the process flow for application review (PDF).

 What is a flowsheet meeting?
 How do I schedule one?